bwich/CCI-Bonn.github.io/starters/academic/content/post/job-se/index.md

 ---

-We, at the newly established division for Computational Radiology & Clinical AI at the University Hospital Bonn / University of Bonn (PI: Philipp Vollmuth – Full Professor of AI in Medical Imaging), are seeking applications for Software Engineer positions to support our software platform team.
+We, at the division for Computational Radiology & Clinical AI (CCIBonn.ai) at the University Hospital Bonn / University of Bonn (PI: Philipp Vollmuth – Full Professor of AI in Medical Imaging), are seeking applications for Software Engineer positions to support our software platform team.
 Our research group has consistently contributed to leading journals and conferences, and we are developing various tools to support our research projects.
 You can check out our work on our GitHub organizations ([OpenRadX](https://github.com/openradx) and [CCIBonn](https://github.com/CCI-Bonn)).
 This opportunity offers a unique chance to work at the forefront of medical AI and contribute to substantial advancement in the medical field.
 You will be part of a dynamic team that bridges the gap between cutting-edge AI research and clinical application, ensuring that our software tools are robust, efficient, and user-friendly.

 ## Your Responsibilities